jacott/emacs-pry/README.md

 You can use the pointer or other emacs commands to move the cursor on the command line and Pry will be aligned with the new position.

 ### Install

+Ensure you are running ruby 1.9.3 or later

 ```sh
 gem install pry